Juan N. Cento

 FedEx International Leadership: President, Latin America and Caribbean, FedEx Express

-As regional president of the Latin America and Caribbean Division of FedEx Express, Juan N. Cento maintains overall responsibility for the region, which includes approximately 19,000 team members in more than 50 countries and territories.
-Cento’s primary focus is on the broader strategic direction of the Latin America and Caribbean region, as well as magnifying the FedEx Express presence throughout Latin America and the Caribbean.
+As regional president of the FedEx Latin America and Caribbean (LAC) Division, Juan N. Cento maintains overall responsibility for the region, which includes approximately 26,000 employees in more than 50 countries and territories.
+Cento’s primary focus is the broader strategic direction of the Latin America and Caribbean region, as well as magnifying the FedEx Express presence throughout the region.
 Furthermore, he is responsible for integrating the region into the FedEx global network, which serves more than 220 countries and territories worldwide.

-Cento began his career with FedEx in 1989 when the company merged with Flying Tigers Line.
-Immediately following the merger, he was promoted to managing director for South and Central America, based in São Paulo, Brazil.
-Following that position, Cento became vice president of FedEx Express in Mexico and Central America, based in Mexico City.
+Cento began his career with FedEx in 1989 when the company merged with Flying Tigers.
+Immediately following the merger, he was promoted to managing director for South and Central America, based in Saõ Paulo, Brazil.
+Following his position as managing director for South and Central America, Cento became vice president of FedEx Express in Mexico and Central America, based in Mexico City.

-In his 27 years with FedEx, Cento has expanded the company’s presence in Latin America and helped FedEx Express become a pillar for growth in the region.
-Most recently, Cento led FedEx Express in acquiring Rapidão Cometa in Brazil.
+In his 30 years with FedEx, Cento has expanded the company’s presence in Latin America and helped FedEx Express become a pillar for growth in the region.
+Most recently, Cento led FedEx Express in acquiring Rapidaõ Cometa in Brazil.
 Additionally, to adjust to growing market demands, Cento led FedEx Express in offering domestic service throughout Colombia and acquiring MultiPack in Mexico.
 Prior to these recent initiatives, in August 2008, FedEx launched FedEx Express Nacional, a domestic next-business-day service that provides high-quality, reliable, and convenient express shipping solutions across Mexico.
-Under Cento’s leadership, FedEx Express has and continues to connect Latin America to the world.
+Under Cento’s leadership, FedEx Express has connected and continues to connect Latin America and the Caribbean to the world.

 Outside of his corporate responsibilities, Cento is actively involved in several professional organizations.
-He serves on the board of directors for various organizations, including the Council of the Americas, Assurant Inc., and Logyx Almacenadora in Mexico, and is a member of the International Advisory Board of Baptist Health System.
+He has served on the board of directors for various organizations, including the Council of the Americas and Assurant, Inc., and he is a member of the International Advisory Board of Baptist Health System.
+Additionally, Cento is a director of the board of the Conference of Latin American and Caribbean Express Companies (CLADEC) and most recently became a member of the University of Miami LACI Advisory Board.
+Apart from his participation in professional organizations, Cento is actively involved in several nonprofits.
+He was founding chairman of the Board of Directors for the International Kids Fund.